Can you imagine an internet without advertisements?

 A key concern is that the global internet platforms, especially Facebook and Google, earn so much revenue in developed markets that they can afford to grow their user base in the less profitable markets of Africa and South Asia.
 Indeed, our analysis of Facebook’s business suggests that there are dozens of markets — primarily in Africa — where the firm isn’t making money.
 If a company with Facebook’s scale and market dominance isn’t able to build a strong ad business in these markets, the outlook is bleak indeed for smaller, local firms who don’t have revenue streams from lucrative Western markets to subsidize their efforts.
 As a result, innovation and competition is stifled, and the major players become further entrenched.

-Facebook and Google earn so much revenue in developed markets they can afford to grow a user base in less profitable markets of Africa and South Asia.
 But there are reasons for optimism.
 The same access and affordability constraints that limit ad revenues are sparking innovation.
 Companies are offering users free data in exchange for watching ads or engaging with a sponsor.
 For example, with companies such as Gigato or Jana, advertisers will pay for the data if the user downloads and installs their app, or performs an action like sending a message or playing a game.
 This gives the advertisers (often an app developer) downloads and installs, which help build their visibility.
 Another venture, BRCK in Kenya, asks users to watch video ads in exchange for limited time access through Wi-Fi hotspots, but uses locally cached content to help cut down on its bandwidth costs.